Read FastExpert reviews | FastExpert red flags | How does FastExpert work? | FastExpert pros and cons | FastExpert alternatives

 Clever is a free service that connects you with local real estate agents it has vetted to ensure they’re top performers in your local area.

 Clever provides 2-3 tailored matches per customer, as opposed to FastExpert’s sprawling lists of agents.

 Best of all, Clever pre-negotiates commission savings with the agents in its network to save you money.
-Sellers can list their homes for $3,000 (or 1% on homes that sell for more than $350,000).
+Sellers can list their homes for 1.5%.

-Eligible buyers receive Clever Cash Back upon closing, equal to 0.5% of their home sale price.
+Eligible buyers receive Clever Cash Back upon closing.

 - Agents compete for your business

 - Potential commission discount

 - May offer buyer rebate